UmarMsani/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello this will sets the permission to the file hello Owner: no permission at all,Group: no permission at all,Other users: all the permissions. chmod 753 hello this script that sets the mode of the file hello to this:-rwxr-x-wx. chmod --reference-olleh hello this will change the mode of hello the same thing as olleh. find . -type d -exec chmod 755 {} \; this will adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod 007 hello this will sets the permission to the file hello Owner: no permission at all,Group: no permission at all,Other users: all the permissions. chmod 753 hello this script that sets the mode of the file hello to this:-rwxr-x-wx. chmod --reference-olleh hello this will change the mode of hello the same thing as olleh. chmod -R ugo+x . this will adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.